Healthy Homes Assessment Avalon

 Draught Stopping Avalon

-Draughts may lead to low temperatures inside houses.
-A damp home is more expensive to heat, resulting in wasted energy and incurring higher costs.
+Draughts may lead to dropping temperatures within houses.
+A damp home costs more to heat, resulting in wasted energy and incurring higher costs.

 What are unjustifiable gaps or holes?

-You don’t need to cover up holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows could be necessary to allow for movement of the structure when the household is heated and cools so that they can still be shut and opened, rather instead of being stuck.
-We will inspect all doors and windows as part of your Healthy Homes assessment of your rental property.
+You don’t require to block off gaps or holes in the construction.
+For instance, small gaps around doors and windows may be required to allow for movement within the building when the household is heated and cools so that they can still be opened and closed rather than securing.
+We will examine every window and door as part of the Healthy Homes assessment of your rental property.

 draught stopping building inspections